 I will listen carefully to you and try and help you make sense of your feelings,thoughts and behaviours.

 This process is not about giving you advice but I will make comments or interpretations, help clarify what you are thinking or feeling to help you understand yourself better and help you decide what sort of life you want to lead.

 I offer time-limited and open-ended therapy.
 For both, weekly sessions are arranged usually at the same time each week.
 This gives the work a sense of continuity and regularity.
 Where working patterns are irregular it maybe possible to arrange therapy sessions a little differently and this can be discussed.

 In time-limited therapy, the number of sessions are agreed at the beginning so it is clear when the therapy will end.
 I usually work to 10-12 weekly sessions.
 Time-limited therapy can be very useful where there is a clear focus to the work.
 It maybe that a recent life event or onset of stress / anxiety has brought someone to seek help or wanting to talk through and make a very difficult decision.

 In open-ended work, the end of therapy isn't decided until later on in the work and usually this is discussed and thought about together.
 Open-ended work is helpful where difficulties are more long standing or multifactorial.
-Open-ended work gives time for trust to develop; the difficulties within relationships someone experiences in life are often reflected in the relationship between therapist and client and there is the opportunity to understand them better and reduce the impact of them.
+Open-ended work also gives time for trust to develop.